Private client law in Guernsey: overview

 Any person who immediately before the death was being maintained, wholly or partly, by the deceased.

 The deceased must be domiciled in Guernsey.
 A claim cannot be made without the leave of the court after six months from the death of the deceased.
-Certain assets may be treated as forming part of the estate for the purpose of calculating the value of the estate at death including nominated property, gifts made in contemplation of death, joint property passing by survivorship and dispositions made to defeat a claim (section 11, Inheritance Law).
+Certain property may be brought back into the estate for the purpose of calculating the value of the estate at death including nominated property, gifts made in contemplation of death, joint property passing by survivorship and dispositions made to defeat a claim (section 11, Inheritance Law).

 Type of trust and taxation